If you have prostate cancer, it is important that you receive the highest quality care.

 Prostate Cancer Diagnosis and Staging

-If your symptoms or screening test results suggest you might have prostate cancer, you’ll need a medical test called a biopsy.
-During a biopsy, a sample of your prostate cells are examined under a microscope.
+If your symptoms or screening test results suggest you might have prostate cancer, you'll need a medical test called a biopsy.
+During a biopsy, a sample of your prostate cells is examined under a microscope.

 If cancer is found, our pathologists — all specially trained in and focused on urologic cancers — will examine cancer cells under the microscope to help evaluate your cancer's aggressiveness.
 Your doctors will also evaluate the size and location of the tumor and whether it has spread.

-Center for Personalized Therapy look at the DNA and molecular characteristics of your tumor to further tailor treatment to your unique cancer.
+If appropriate, precision medicine specialists may look at the DNA and molecular characteristics of your tumor to further tailor treatment to your unique cancer.

 Receive a care plan personalized to your cancer diagnosis, health status and quality of life preferences.
 In most cases, your plan will include one or a combination of the following approaches.
 If you have advanced or aggressive prostate cancer, you may be referred to our Prostate Cancer Clinic for more treatment options.

 If your cancer is slow-growing and unlikely to spread, your cancer may be closely monitored but not treated.
 Talk to your doctor about whether watchful waiting, also known as active surveillance, is a good option for you.

 UC San Diego Health is the only health system in the region to offer this advanced focal therapy for prostate cancer.
 HIFU precisely destroys cancer cells in the prostate with bursts of high-intensity ultrasound.
 It is an alternative to treatments that affect the whole prostate.
 HIFU can reduce the side effects you may experience with other prostate cancer treatments.
 Your UC San Diego Health urologist has been specially trained in this innovative treatment approach.